trigus00/python-challenge/README.md

 * The greatest decrease in losses (date and amount) over the entire period

+### pyPoll
+In this challenge, you tasked with helping a small, rural town modernize its vote-counting process.
+(Up until now, Uncle Cleetus had been trustfully tallying them one-by-one, but unfortunately, his concentration isn't what it used to be.)

+You will be give a set of poll data called election_data.csv.
+The dataset is composed of three columns: Voter ID, County, and Candidate.
+Your task is to create a Python script that analyzes the votes and calculates each of the following:

+* The total number of votes cast
+* A complete list of candidates who received votes
+* The percentage of votes each candidate won
+* The total number of votes each candidate won
+* The winner of the election based on popular vote.

 ## Needs of this project
 - data exploration